Led by: Dr. Samina Dornan

-The Maternal Fetal Medicine (MFM) unit at Al Zahra Hospital Dubai is here to cater to all your needs advanced maternal and fetal medicine needs throughout your entire pregnancy.
+Maternal Fetal Medicine department at Al Zahra Hospital Dubai is here to cater to all your needs advanced maternal and fetal medicine needs throughout your entire pregnancy.

 Fetal Medicine experts are specifically trained in looking after the mother and fetus throughout the pregnancy to ensure the utmost safety and best possible results.
 Additionally, advanced scans, investigations, and genetic tests, as well as low-risk antenatal care, are also a part of Fetal Medicine care.

-Dr. Dornan is in charge of numerous unique programs including F.A.M.O.U.S, in which she looks after any possible complications in both low and high-risk pregnancies.
+Dr. Dornan is in charge of numerous unique programs, in which she looks after any possible complications in both low and high-risk pregnancies.
 These complications include twins and higher multiples, placental abnormalities, fetal anomalies, genetic disorders, nutritional issues and infectious diseases.
 Professor Dornan puts a focus on the diagnosis and treatment of expectant mothers and their unborn babies.

 Why Would You See a Fetal Maternal Medicine Specialist?